JArsov/crwn-clothing/README.md

 ## Running the application
 The application can be started by running 'yarn dev' or 'npm run dev' accordingly.
 This command starts both the front-end and back-end applications.
-If you want to start the client app only, theh 'yarn client' or 'npm run client' should be used.
+If you want to start the client app only, then 'yarn client' or 'npm run client' should be used.
 In the same way, if you want to run the server only, 'yarn server' or 'npm run server' should be used.

 ## Testing